 Right now, there is demand for talent and employers may be sweetening compensation packages — even for entry-level employees.
 It’s also important to consider not just your salary, but what benefits may come into play.
 For example, some companies offer assistance paying off student loans, which can pay off for you.
 Major household names like Penguin Random House, Aetna, Live Nation, and Fidelity Investments offer loan forgiveness assistance programs to employees.

 And it can also be helpful to use some of the money you make during your undergrad years to save for the future.
 That way, you have some wiggle room when you graduate.
 Creating and living off a budget can also be incredibly helpful in preparing you for life in “the real world.”

 Taking on a part-time gig can help students pay for their college tuition.
 Some companies may also offer tuition reimbursement or assistance programs for part- or full-time employees pursuing higher education.
-These programs may have specific requirements, such as attending a certain school working a set number of hours per week, so be sure you understand the requirements.
+These programs may have specific requirements, such as attending a certain school or working a set number of hours per week, so be sure you understand the requirements.

 When money from working and federal aid aren’t enough, some students may consider private student loans.
-Private lenders aren’t required to follow the same regulations as federal student loans, and as a result, don’t always offer the same borrower protections or benefits – such as income driven repayment plans.
-That’s why they are most often considered an option after all other financing resources have been exhausted.
+Private lenders aren’t required to follow the same regulations as federal student loans, and as a result, don’t always offer the same borrower protections or benefits — such as income driven repayment plans.
+That’s why they are most often considered an option after all other financing resources have been tapped.